Translation-like actions by $\mathbb{Z}$, the subgroup membership problem, and Medvedev degrees of effective subshifts: Introduction

 An important example comes from group theory: if $G$ is a finitely generated group with decidable word problem and $S$ is a finite set of generators, then its Cayley graph with respect to $S$ is highly computable.

-A classical example of a problem in graph theory which admits no computable solution is that of finding infinite paths.
-K\H{o}nig's infinity lemma asserts that every infinite, connected, and locally finite graph admits an infinite path.
-However, there are highly computable graphs which admit paths, all of which are uncomputable.
+There is a variety of problems in graph theory that have no computable solution for infinite graphs.
+A classical example is the problem of computing infinite paths.
+Kőnig's infinity lemma asserts that every infinite, connected, and locally finite graph admits an infinite path.
+However, there are highly computable graphs which admit paths, all of which are uncomputable \cite{jockusch_pi_1972}.
 Another example comes from Hall's matching theorem.
-There are highly computable graphs satisfying the hypothesis in the theorem, but which admit no computable right perfect matching \cite{manaster_effective_1972}.
+There are highly computable graphs satisfying the hypotheses in the theorem, but which admit no computable right perfect matching \cite{manaster_effective_1972}.
 These two results are used in the proof of Seward's theorem, so the translation-like actions from this proof are not clearly computable.

-By a computable translation-like action on a computable graph $\G$, we mean that the function $\ast:V(\G)\times\Z\to V(\G)$ is computable, i.e. there exists an algorithm which given a vertex $v\in V(\G)$ and $n\in\Z$, computes the vertex $v\ast n$.
+We say that a translation-like action by $\Z$ on a graph is computable when there is an algorithm which given a vertex $v$ and $n\in\Z$, computes the vertex $v\ast n$.

-In \secref{Computable-translation-like-acti} we will provide a computable version of \thmref{t2}, from which follows that a highly computable graph admits a transitive translation-like action by $\Z$ if and only if it admits a computable one.
-The restriction on ends is essential to make the proof computable, and indeed we can not show a computable version of \thmref{t1}.

 Our interest in the computability of translation-like actions comes from symbolic dynamics, and the shift spaces associated to a group.
 We will need a computable translation-like action such that it is possible to distinguish in a computable manner between different orbits.
-Let us introduce a general definition, though we will only treat the case where the acting group is $\Z$. \begin{defn} Let $G$ be a group, and $S\subset G$ a finite set of generators.
-A group action of $H$ on $G$ is said to have \textbf{decidable} \textbf{orbit membership problem} if there exists an algorithm which given two words $u$ and $v$ in $(S\cup S^{-1})^{*}$, decides whether the corresponding group elements $u_{G},v_{G}$ lie in the same orbit under the action. \end{defn}
+We introduce here a general definition, though we will only treat the case where the acting group is $\Z$. \begin{definition} Let $G$ be a group, and let $S\subset G$ be a finite set of generators.
+A group action of $H$ on $G$ is said to have \textit{decidable} \textit{orbit membership problem} if there exists an algorithm which given two words $u$ and $v$ in $(S\cup S^{-1})^{*}$, decides whether the corresponding group elements $u_{G},v_{G}$ lie in the same orbit under the action. \end{definition}

-This property arises when one requires a standard construction in the shift space $A^{G}$ to preserve a complexity measure called Medvedev degree.
-This is the motivation behind the following result, whose application is discussed below (\thmref{aplication}).